ctamv04/talio/docs/minutes/minutes_week_7.md

 + An Apprendix section will be added, as well as mockup screenshots.
 + Final proofing will be done, as well as a partial rewrite of the Conclusions & Improvements section
 + The Issues found by the other team should be prioritized better based on severity
-+ Not much else will be changed fro mthe draft to the final submission.
++ Not much else will be changed from the draft to the final submission.
 We are happy with its current form
 + We will contact the other team in regards to some problems in their evaluation process which have affected our report, mainly, the fact that they only went through our mockups once during their review process